• Skip to primary navigation

 Aquavit is primarily made from caraway seeds or dill, while gin is predominantly infused with juniper berries.

-These differences strongly influence the overall flavor profiles of each drink.
+These differences strongly influence the overall flavors of each drink.

 In summary, although Aquavit and Gin have notable differences in their main ingredients, they share many similarities in terms of production process and versatility.

-When choosing between the two spirits for cocktail-making purposes or personal enjoyment, it ultimately comes down to preferences in flavor profile.
+When choosing between the two spirits for cocktail-making purposes or personal enjoyment, it ultimately comes down to preferences in flavor.

 Popular Brands of Aquavit and Gin